 Have you forgotten the power of “Why” and “What if”?
-We grew up asking quirky questions, being constantly curious, inquisitive, intensively learning, and absorbing information.
+We grew up asking quirky questions, being curious, inquisitive, intensively learning, and absorbing information.
 Over time, experience and self-consciousness tend to outgrow the childish desire to seek explanations for everything.
 Therefore, it comes as no surprise that this tendency to forget appears in working environments as well.

 Here we dive deeper into how curiosity can fuel business innovation and why we found it worthy to apply the “Learn and Be Curious” principle in customer service.

-Studies reveal that curious minds lead to more enjoyment and participation in academics, as well as more significant learning, engagement, and performance at work.
+Studies reveal that curious minds lead to more enjoyment and participation in academics, as well as better learning, engagement, and performance at work.
 This sounds like common sense to most of us – it is natural to get quickly involved, put more effort in, and perform well due to being curious and interested in what we are actually doing.

 We see that curiosity can greatly enrich our personal lives, both in the short and long term.
 So how can we employ these benefits in the workplace?